 This first logo depicts the imagery of Isaac Newton sitting under the tree.
 The logo included a quote from William Wordsworth: “Newton… a mind forever voyaging through strange seas of thought alone”, which is written on the frame of the logo.
 This logo was illustrated by Ronald Wayne, one of the co-founders of Apple.

-However, at this time Steve Jobs wanted something that could be reproduced in small size and also include a modern aesthetic.
+However, at this time Steve Jobs wanted something that could be reproduced in a small size and also include a modern aesthetic.

 This was when Jobs decided to hire a graphic designer by the name of Rob Janoff, who then created the now classic and eternal logo of the bitten apple.
 Apple’s logo was fully established by the end of the company’s first year.